achille-martin/pyqt-crom/README.md

 <a id="pip-package-installation"></a>
 #### 1.4.3.
 Install the necessary pip packages

-Setup pip3 (pip for python3) in Ubuntu with:
+Make sure that pip3 (pip for python3) has been upgraded to v23.3.2 in the virtual environment with:

 ```
-sudo apt-get update \
-&& sudo apt-get install python3-pip \
-&& python3 -m pip install --upgrade pip
+pip3 --version
 ```

-Upgrade pip to v23.3.2 in the virtual environment with:
+If pip3 needs to be upgraded, run the command:

 ```
 pip3 install --upgrade pip